fate-srd/book-of-hanz-content/BookOfHanz2021.md

 **P2**: “Yeah, there could be something like a war looming, only we’re unaware of it.”

 **P3**: “That’s pretty cool.
-Though maybe there should be something else, some kind of group that’s kind of I don’t know, dimensional cops or something.”
+Though maybe there should be something else, some kind of group that’s kind of, I don’t know, dimensional cops or something.”

 **GM**: “Good stuff.
 Okay, any character ideas?”